jaunt-lang/jaunt/README.md

 > Will you add $FEATURE/$PATCH from Clojure?

-No. Under the EPL you may port changes from Clojure to Clojarr.
+No. Under the EPL you may port changes from Clojure to Jaunt.
 However I make no promises of merging or porting upstream changes.

 > Will you add $FEATURE to the language?